viniciussantos45/fast-food-tech-challenge/README.md

 feat: (new feature for the user, not a new feature for build script) fix: (bug fix for the user, not a fix to a build script) docs: (changes to the documentation) style: (formatting, missing semi colons, etc; no production code change) refactor: (refactoring production code, eg. renaming a variable) test: (adding missing tests, refactoring tests; no production code change) chore: (updating grunt tasks etc; no production code change)

 Ref.: [Semantic Commit Messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716#file-semantic-commit-messages-md)

+We welcome contributions to this project.
+Please follow the guidelines below to contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them with a clear and concise commit message.
+4. Push your changes to your forked repository.
+5. Create a pull request to the main repository.

+## Commit description

+- Use clear and descriptive commit messages.
+- Follow the conventional commit format: `type(scope): message`.
+- Example: `feat(auth): add user authentication`.

 ## License